 Immunotherapy Trials May Result in Breakthrough Mesothelioma Treatment

-Melinda Bachini thought she was spending quality time with family and friends on her son’s 14th birthday.
+Melinda Bachini thought she was going to spend quality time with family and friends on her son’s 14th birthday.

-Instead, doctors in 2009 diagnosed the mother of six with a rare, incurable bile duct cancer in its final stage.
+Instead, on that day, doctors in 2009 diagnosed the mother of six with a rare, incurable bile duct cancer in its final stage.
 Options were slim, and her prognosis grim.

 Hope seemed lost after surgery and chemotherapy failed her, but in 2012 she enrolled in a clinical trial at the National Institutes of Health involving an immunotherapy called adoptive cell transfer (ACT).
 In the simplest terms, it uses patients’ immune system T cells to fight their cancer and it appears to be working.

 Although she continues with regular checkups, the 45-year-old Billings, Montana, resident is now thriving.
 Since she started treatment two years ago, her tumors have been shrinking, and she’s enjoying time with her family again.

 “I am slowly coming back,” Bachini told NBC News in a May interview.
 “When I went into this trial, I felt like I had nothing to lose, but everything to gain.
 Life definitely doesn’t stop because you have cancer.”